metacpan/metacpan-cpan-extracted/distros/A/Amazon-S3/README.md

     default: false

-Returns a HASHREF containging the metadata for all of the buckets owned by the accout or (see below) or `undef` on error.
+Returns a HASHREF containing the metadata for all of the buckets owned by the accout or (see below) or `undef` on error.